-(1) To perform the specified UST system services, a cathodic protection tester must be certified by the International Code Council.
+(1) Cathodic protection testers may not perform the specified UST system services unless the cathodic protection testers are certified by the International Code Council.

-386 Clarified that repairs of cathodic protection systems requires certification in installation/repair, as a corrosion expert, or as a cathodic protection tester (if certified by the International Code Council).
+387 Clarified that repairs of cathodic protection systems requires certification in installation/repair, as a corrosion expert, or as a cathodic protection tester (if certified by the International Code Council).